A small Micronesian island in the Pacific

 A day or two would actually suffice to see the bizarre inland and the couple of WWII

-remnants, but getting there requires disproportionately more time (unless you happen to live in Brisbane or on one of the neighbouring islands that "Our Airline" serves – see under access
+remnants, but getting there requires disproportionately more time (unless you happen to live in Brisbane or on one of the neighbouring islands that "Nauru Airline" serves – see under access

-), and the infrequent flight connections may force you to spend a whole week stranded on Nauru in any case.
+), and the infrequent flight connections may force you to spend up to a whole week stranded on Nauru in any case.

 Combinations with non-dark destinations: